cwt/aiosyslogd/README.md

 * **Full-Text Search:** Automatically maintains an FTS5 virtual table (SystemEvents_FTS) for SQLite or fully indexed Meilisearch backend for powerful and fast message searching.
 * **RFC5424 Conversion:** Includes a utility to convert older *RFC3164* formatted messages to the modern *RFC5424* format.
 * **Flexible Configuration:** Configure the server via a simple aiosyslogd.toml file.
+* **Web UI:** A simple web interface for monitoring and searching logs, accessible via a web browser.
+* **Container Support:** Pre-built Docker/Podman images for easy deployment.

 ## **Running with Containers (Docker / Podman)**